Johannbr/Angular2_tuto/Readme.md

 }
 ```

-And of course, do not forget to set selectedUser as an attribute of the class ListComponent. <br/>
+And of course, do not forget to set selectedUser as an property of the class ListComponent. <br/>
 <img src=/images/French-flag.png width=25 height=25 />
-Bien entendu, n'oubliez pas de spécifier selectedUser en tant qu'attribt de la classe ListComponent.
+Bien entendu, n'oubliez pas de spécifier selectedUser en tant que propriété de la classe ListComponent.
 ```javascript
   public selectedUser:User;
 ```